On This Page

 The first Edward Cornell Law Librarian was Jane L. Hammond.
 Professor Hammond was succeeded in this position by Claire M. Germain.
-The current Edward Cornell Law Librarian is Femi Cadmus.
+Femi Cadmus held the Librarianship until 2019.
+The current Edward Cornell Law Librarian is Kim Nayyer.

 Edward Cornell Professor of LawEndowed "chiefly through gifts of Mr. and Mrs. John Stainton and Mrs. Pompeo H. Maresi, members of the family of Edward Cornell," the Edward Cornell Professor of Law was established May 12, 1970: "In recognition of the distinguished career of Edward Cornell, LL.B.
 1889, LL.M.
 1890, in the field of corporation and business law, there is established an endowed chair in the School of Law of Cornell University, to be known as the Edward Cornell Professorship; and the professor who holds this chair is to be selected with preference for one who has attained distinction in that field of law."
 Edward Cornell was a senior partner in the firm of Davies, Auerbach, Cornell & Hardy, in New York City.

 The first holder of the Edward Cornell Chair was Harry G. Henn LL.B.
 '43.
-Professor George A. Hay is the current Edward Cornell Professor of Law.
+Robert Hockett is the current Edward Cornell Professor of Law.

 William Nelson Cromwell Professor of International and Comparative LawThe endowment for the Cromwell Professorship came to the Law School in 1949 as a legacy from William Nelson Cromwell, who stipulated in his Will that the original gift of $270,400 "be used for and applied to the School of Law and/or legal research."
 On January 26, 1950, the Executive Committee of the Board of Trustees voted to establish the William Nelson Cromwell Professorship of International Law; and on September 15, 1970, voted to reclassify the fund as "a permanently restricted endowment fund with income only to be used for support of the Professorship."
 William Nelson Cromwell was a founding partner of Sullivan and Cromwell.

-Holders of the Cromwell Chair have included Arthur E. Sutherland, Jr., Gus H. Robinson, and Rudolf B. Schlesinger.
-Professor John J. Barceló III is the current William Nelson Cromwell Professor of International and Comparative Law.
+Holders of the Cromwell Chair have included Arthur E. Sutherland, Jr., Gus H. Robinson, Rudolf B. Schlesinger, and John J. Barceló III.
+Muna Ndulo is the current William Nelson Cromwell Professor of International and Comparative Law.